Chamber of Reflection: Decline after the Morgan Affair

 The mysterious disappearance and presumed murder of former Mason William Morgan in 1826 fueled widespread anti-Masonic sentiment in the United States.
 While other ritual exposures had been published previously, Morgan's planned book was seen as a betrayal at a pivotal moment in American history.
 The backlash led many American lodges to close as well as some Grand Lodges, and triggered changes to make Freemasonry less secretive, selective and esoteric.
 The more esoteric traditions like the Chamber of Reflection moved from mainstream Craft (Blue) Lodges to higher degree bodies.
-In Craft (Blue) Lodge, the Chamber of Reflection was often transformed into "The preparation room".
+In Craft (Blue) Lodges, the Chamber of Reflection was often transformed into "The preparation room".

 Subsequent to the Morgan Affair, Robert Benjamin Folger undertook the compilation of a volume containing encoded rituals pertaining to another Masonic Rite.
 This Rite, recognized as the Rectified Scottish Rite or alternately as the very "elite" masonic body known worldwide as "CBCS", short for "Chevaliers Bienfaisant de La Cite Sainte", had established a prominent presence across Europe but remained entirely unfamiliar within the United States during that era.

 The utilization of the Chamber of Reflection, a symbolic chamber serving contemplative and transformative purposes, resurfaced within the United States primarily through the rituals associated with the Rectified Scottish Rite.
 However, it did not regain prominence within mainstream Masonic craft lodges, until the latter part of the twentieth century and its recent revival across blue Lodges.
 This resurgence marked a noteworthy development in the historical evolution of Masonic practices in the United States.